XZiar/RayRenderer/OpenCLUtil/README.md

 * **oclImage**  OpenCL Image Object

-  OpenCL Image uses OpenGL's Texture data format
+  OpenCL image (uses ImageUtil's Texture data format)

 * **oclProgram**  OpenCL Program

   Provide argument setting and multi-dimension execution.
 Kernel's infomation can also be retrieved.

-  Chained operation is partially supported (only single-link chain).

 * **oclKernel**  OpenCL Kernel

   Actual object that can be invoke.
 It's part of oclProgram and will retain program object.

-Any build operation will invalid previous kernel.
+  Chained operation is partially supported (only single-link chain).

 * **oclPromise**  OpenCL Promise